If this scheme pleases you, click here to download.

 should be able to:

--Draw electronic arrangement of the first twenty elements on charts and books. -Enjoy drawing the electron arrangement of the first twenty elements in periodic table. -Identify the features used to distinguish metals and non-metals based on their tendency to lose or gain electrons. -Search for information on How you can classify elements based on electron arrangement. -classify elements in metals and non-metals based on the electron arrangement. -Prepare charts showing the metal and non-metal elements. -Show interest in classifying elements into metals and non-metals. |
+-Draw electronic arrangement of the first twenty elements on charts and books. -Enjoy drawing the electron arrangement of the first twenty elements in periodic table. -classify elements in metals and non-metals based on the electron arrangement. -Prepare charts showing the metal and non-metal elements. -Show interest in classifying elements into metals and non-metals. |

 -Draw electron arrangement of the first twenty elements using dots or cross diagrams on charts and excises books.

--Display their charts in class and peers to assess them and give feedback. -Use digital devices to Search for information on which feature one can Use to distinguish metals based on electron arrangement. -Discuss How number of valence electrons distinguishes metals and non-metals based on their tendency to lose or gain electrons. -Watch video clips on How one can distinguish elements as metal or non-metals. -Use electron arrangement to classify the first twenty elements into metals and non-metals. -Collaborate on preparing charts showing classification of elements into metals and non-metals. |
+-Display their charts in class and peers to assess them and give feedback. -Use electron arrangement to classify the first twenty elements into metals and non-metals. -Collaborate on preparing charts showing classification of elements into metals and non-metals. |

 -How do you Draw the electron arrangement of elements?